Bifteki (Greek Burger) — Juicy, Herby & Easy

 A plate with two biftekia, greek burgers and roasted potatoes on a cloth napkin, next to a loaf of bread and a bottle of Raki, on a wooden table.

-WANT TO EAT LIKE A GREEK?
-Subscribe to my newsletter and follow me on FacebookPinterest, and Instagram for the latest updates.
+Please leave a comment, we love hearing from you!
+Subscribe to our newsletter and follow us on FacebookPinterest, and Instagram for the latest updates.

 The Greek Foodie Logo.